 Classified as a companion dog, the French Bulldog is an incredible family dog and one of the top 10 breeds in the United States.
-These pups are sweet, friendly people pleasers who adore cuddling, enjoy following you from room to room–but will do so quietly–and also get a kick out of performing when they have an audience.
-Fully grown, French Bulldogs weigh 16-28 pounds and stand approximately one-foot-tall at the shoulder.
-Their average lifespan is 11-14 years.
+These pups are sweet and friendly people pleasers who adore cuddling, enjoy following you from room to room, and love being the center of attention, especially when they have an audience.

 When blood sports were outlawed in England in 1835, English Bulldogs emerged as companion dogs and were bred with terriers and Pugs to reduce their size.
-The toy size was very popular with the lace workers in Nottingham because these docile and loyal pooches would warm the workers’ laps by day and rid the workshops of rats by night.
+The toy size became very popular among the lace workers in Nottingham because these docile and loyal pooches would warm the workers' laps by day and rid the workshops of rats by night.

 The breed first appeared in the United States in the late 19th century.
 They were very well received, earning the nickname "Frenchie," as well as the affection of notable pet parents like the Rockefeller and J.P.
 Morgan families.

 Aside from their size and bat-like ears, what makes French Bulldogs unique?
 Plenty!
 In addition to the elongated ears, other key differences from the English Bulldog include more alert facial expressions, rounder eyes, and a wider range of motion.

 French Bulldogs keep a low center of gravity with their compact, muscular build and large, square head, and they walk with a recognizable bow-legged gait.